NethServer/docs/developer-manual/en/nethserver-freepbx.rst

 IAX and WebRTC access can be opened to external networks from server manager web gui -> PBX Access

-SIP and other ports, from command line
+SIP and other ports, from command line (Dangerous!
+Do it only if you know what you're doing)

 ::